stephen-cloud/c-19-2/docs/connect-to-backend.md

-!!! todo "Where should we put this?
-What are the responses?"
+Adding an Amplify API is easy.
+You may already have done it in the Amplify "Getting Started".

 ```shell
 amplify update api
 amplify push
 ```

 !!! note
     We're going to keep the state as-is for now.
-You'll see that the way we use it is inefficient because we're fetching all vehicles every time we make a change.
+You'll discover that the way we use it is inefficient because we're fetching all vehicles every time we make a change.
 The basic table provided by React Material does not provide pagination with lazy loading.

     We'll get to a solution for this in a bit.
 But it's a bit complicated and might throw us off the scent if we do that now.

     If you're curious, we're going to show you how to use Material Table, <https://material-table.com> for lots of table goodness.